 - Overview A statement of approximately ten pages (3000 words) summarizing the portfolio contents and synthesizing the student's training in various fields.
 The statement functions as an introduction and describes the student's achievements and research agenda.
 The major advisor will supervise this component of the portfolio. - Reading lists in three major fields Students will create three lists, one for each of their fields.
 (See below for details regarding fields.)
-The lists will be generated partly from the readings students have completed during coursework and will be augmented during the portfolio preparation stage to address specific research and teaching goals.
+The students will generate the lists both from readings they completed during coursework and from new readings aimed at addressing specific research and teaching goals during the portfolio preparation stage.
 Each reading list will consist of no more than 50 books.
-Articles may also be included, with three journal articles counting as the equivalent of one book.
+Students may also include articles, with three journal articles counting as the equivalent of one book.
 Portfolio committee members may ask students to provide brief annotations.
 Students will be expected to demonstrate comprehension of the materials on their lists during the oral examination

 - Historiographical and historical essays The portfolio must include a minimum of three and a maximum of six essays.
 Three of the essays must be historiographical papers ranging from 5,000 to 10,000 words.
 Each committee member may ask the student to write one additional essay (5,000 words maximum) on major historiographical themes or to produce historical narratives on themes addressed in their reading lists.
-All historiographical and narrative essays will be based on secondary sources.
-In the aggregate, these essays will demonstrate knowledge of the subject matter and historiography of the specified fields. - Seminar paper(s) Students will revise and include in their portfolio at least one of their seminar papers.
+Students must base all historiographical and narrative essays on secondary sources.
+In the aggregate, these essays will demonstrate the student's knowledge of the subject matter and historiography of the specified fields. - Seminar paper(s) Students will revise and include in their portfolio at least one of their seminar papers.
 The paper will serve to demonstrate competence in historical research and writing based on primary sources. - Annotated syllabi Students will develop two annotated syllabi, one for a survey course that they are likely to teach in the future and another for an upper-level course in their area of specialization.
 These syllabi must demonstrate subject knowledge and familiarity with sound pedagogies.
 The annotations should document and contextualize the scope of the course, major themes, desired learning outcomes, and methods of evaluation.
-Examples of appropriate annotations include the following: substantial essays that introduce and defend each syllabus; brief paragraphs that describe each lecture or class meeting; sample lectures, lesson plans, and practica; sample PowerPoint and keynote presentations; and sample assignments and evaluation criteria.
+Examples of appropriate annotations include substantial essays that introduce and defend each syllabus; brief paragraphs that describe each lecture or class meeting; sample lectures, lesson plans, and practica; sample PowerPoint presentations; and sample assignments and evaluation criteria.
 The oral examination will include a discussion of the syllabi. - Optional materials Students are encouraged to include additional materials that reflect their achievements and areas of competence.
-Optional materials may include grant proposals; book reviews; teaching materials (including teaching evaluations); website and/or digital materials; evidence of language acquisition or specialized research skills; conference papers and/or other professional writing; and oral histories or archival projects. - Nota Bene - A dissertation proposal in the portfolio.
-The proposal must be defended separately after students have advanced to candidacy. - Faculty members may serve on portfolio committees while on leave only when they are available to hold regular consultations.
+Optional materials may include grant proposals; book reviews; teaching materials (including teaching evaluations); website and/or digital materials; evidence of language acquisition or specialized research skills; conference papers and/or other professional writing; and oral histories or archival projects.

+- Nota Bene Students should not include a dissertation proposal in the portfolio.
+The student must defend the proposal separately after they have advanced to candidacy. - Faculty members may serve on portfolio committees while on leave only when they are available to hold regular consultations.
 Teleconferences are permissible.